'Lower speed limits will weaken the economy': Criticism of Government's road safety plan

 "What I will say is we are not looking at carte blanche drop of the speed limit to 80km/h on every single road.
 But what we are looking at - and nothing's set in concrete yet, or asphalt - what we are looking at is in fact the right speed for the road.

-"What we do know is that some of our state highways are actually engineered for a speed of 80km/h and some others around south of Auckland which are engineered for 120km/h, so looking at the right speed for the right road to make sure Kiwis are getitng home."
+"What we do know is that some of our state highways are actually engineered for a speed of 80km/h and some others around south of Auckland which are engineered for 120km/h, so looking at the right speed for the right road to make sure Kiwis are getting home."

 The comments come after the Herald published data maps showing the vast majority of speed limits on New Zealand roads are too high for the conditions.
 The New Zealand Transport Agency's (NZTA) Mega Maps online risk assessment tool - which is used by the NZTA and councils as a guide for deciding on new speed limits - suggests only 5 per cent of the open road should have the current 100km/h signposted speed limit.